Recreation & Community Activities

 Life’s too short: Let No One be Alone by joining us mark this Awareness Month through various acts of kindness.

 Held on the first Friday in December at the Oak Bluff Rec.
 Centre.
-Tickets include the meal, entertainment and door prizes.
+Tickets include the food, fun and fellowship.
 Tickets are available mid October.
 Call MSS for more information.